 Photo Credit: Pixabay

-There is a significant difference in how long-term-oriented European cultures are.
-The countries where international workers are going to work, such as Germany, Belgium, and the Netherlands, are generally long-term oriented.
+There is a significant difference in the long-term orientation of European cultures.
+The countries where international workers will work, such as Germany, Belgium, and the Netherlands, are generally long-term oriented.

 From the sourcing countries, Lithuania and Latvia are similarly long-term oriented.
 This long-term view is reflected in the data we collected recently among people recruited from different countries.
-We noticed that international candidates from Lithuanian and Latvian are less likely to switch jobs from one agency to another than Polish employees, who are more likely to change agencies when this is of a short-term economic advantage (note: better pay).
+We noticed that international candidates from Lithuania and Latvia are less likely to switch jobs from one agency to another than Polish employees, who are more likely to change agencies for more short-term economic advantages (like better pay).

-Where our data doesn’t match is Portugal.
-From the data, we see that Portuguese international workers stay for a similar time abroad as Lithuanians.
-For many Portuguese, the decision to move to work in another country is based on a desire to build up a future there, which wouldn’t be reasoned from the results of Porter’s study.
+What data doesn’t match is Portugal.
+From our insights, we see that Portuguese international workers stay for a similar amount of time abroad as Lithuanians.
+For many Portuguese, the decision to move to work in another country is based on a desire to build a future there.

 This is because of the history of international employment between Portugal and, for example, Lithuania.
-Lithuania has a long history of going to work in the Netherlands, for example.
-The Portuguese who are going to work in the Netherlands are the pioneers checking different options for a better future elsewhere.
+Lithuanians have a long history of going to work in the Netherlands.
+The Portuguese who are going to work in the Netherlands are the pioneers, checking different options for a better future elsewhere.

 For international professionals who are avoiding risk, it would be good to give preliminary contracts, for example, or to provide referrals of people who previously worked at your company.

-The lowest fears, looking at uncertainty avoidance, are visible among Slovakian people.
-Slovakians are more likely to be ready to take the risks that are waiting for them when they go to work abroad.
+On the other hand, Slovakian experts don’t look at uncertainty with fear.
+Data shows that they are more likely to be ready to take the risks that may arise from working abroad.
 In our business, we also noticed that for Slovakians, providing additional documents, such as preliminary contracts, is not preferred.
-Easiness and speed are valued instead.
+Instead, they value ease and speed.

 Generally, recruiters need more energy to acquire international talent from Romania and Portugal than from Lithuania and Latvia.
 Offering comfort and trust go hand-in-hand with providing personal attention to people, which requires time and energy.
 Personal care, on the other hand, is a way to create a close relationship with people.